cyocum/cyocum.github.io/_posts/2020-06-30-Making-IrishGen-SPARQL-Part-II.md

 of Baeth's children from the entire graph of all of IrishGen.
 This makes it possible to visualise.
 It is no use to attempt to visualise the entire graph as a user would most likely get lost or confused.
-Extracting and visualizing sub-graphs allows the user to target persons of interest and their genealogical information without becoming overloaded by extraneous information.
-Additionally, attempting to render visualizations of vast graphs is a huge computational task and most user's machines would not be powerful enough to do it.
+Extracting and visualising sub-graphs allows the user to target persons of interest and their genealogical information without becoming overloaded by extraneous information.
+Additionally, attempting to render visualisations of vast graphs is a huge computational task and most user's machines would not be powerful enough to do it.

 As an aside, the above query can be written more concisely by using the single body form of `construct`, which can be useful when the user wishes to have a small subset extracted from the graph then used in
-visualization:
+visualisation:

 ```sparql
 prefix rel: <http://purl.org/vocab/relationship/>